Ayoh - Shop now

 "...a great Amazon Kindle platform, so for road warriors this is a good all in one device that simplifies their mobile infrastructure...."
 Read more

-Customers have mixed opinions about the tablet's weight, with some finding it not too heavy and easy to carry, while others note that it feels heavy after 15-20 minutes of use and is thinner than expected.
+Customers have mixed opinions about the tablet's weight, with some finding it not too heavy and easy to carry, while others describe it as bulky and note that it feels heavy after 15-20 minutes of use.

 "...The top of the device is heavier than the bottom.
 After holding the device for awhile, your wrists will get tired...."
 Read more